So you’re thinking of adopting lean manufacturing at your workplace, huh?

 Managers and the employees who perform the task as part of their job should develop the standard method for doing the task together.
 Managers shouldn’t dictate this, as employees typically know the task better than managers do.

-You may find this book on the Training Within Industry (TWI) “Job Instruction” article of interest if you want to explore this topic further.
+You may find this article on Lean and Standardized Work or this book on the Training Within Industry (TWI) “Job Instruction” article of interest if you want to explore this topic further.

 Lean manufacturing depends on kaizen so that the company is always trying to improve, be better, create more value, and eliminate more waste.